Moesif/moesif-nodejs/README.md

 [Source Code on GitHub](https://github.com/moesif/moesif-express)

-Notes:
+## Notes
-- The SDK is called `moesif-express` for historical reasons but works on any Node.js API regardless if the Express Framework is used.
+- The SDK is called `moesif-express` for historical reasons but compatible with any Node.js app regardless if Express Framework is used.
-- The library can capture both incoming and outgoing API Calls depending on how you configure the SDK (See examples).
+- The library can capture both _incoming_ and _outgoing_ API Calls depending on how you configure the SDK (See examples).
+- To ensure req body is captured, if you use a body parser middleware like `body-parser`, apply Moesif middleware _after_ it.

 ## How to install